Jul977/Deploy-a-.NET-app-to-azure-app-service-secured-with-WAF-using-terraform-and-YAML-pipeline/README.md

-# Implementation of a multi stage CI-CD pipeline using YAML and Terraform
+# Deployment of a .NET app to Azure app service secured with WAF using terraform and YAML pipeline

 ## Scope: